-Take in the beauty of St. Patrick’s Cathedral
+Take in the History & Beauty of St. Patrick’s Cathedral

-Founded in 1191 St. Patrick’s Cathedral is the tallest and largest cathedral in Ireland and also noted as the National Cathedral of the Church of Ireland.
+Founded in 1191, St. Patrick’s Cathedral is the tallest and largest cathedral in Ireland and is also noted as the National Cathedral of the Church of Ireland.
 The history and beautiful architecture of St. Patrick’s makes the tour worth it but also has traditional worship services.

 Hours: Monday-Friday 9:00am-5:00pm, Saturday & Sunday 9:00am-6:00pm